offen/analyticstxt/draft-offen-analyticstxt.md

 ## Incorrect or stale information

 If information given in an "analytics.txt" file is incorrect or not kept up to date, this can result in usage of services under wrong assumptions in the realm of privacy, thus exposing users to possibly unwanted data collection and handling.
 Not having an "analytics.txt" file may be preferable to having stale information in this file.
-Implementors must use the "Contact" field (see {{contact-field}}) to allow inquiries about the correctness of the given information.
+Implementors must use the "Author" field (see {{author-field}}) to allow inquiries about the correctness of the given information.

 ## Spam

-Implementors should be aware that disclosing mandatory contact information in such a file exposes them to possible Spam schemes or spurious requests.
+Implementors should be aware that disclosing mandatory author information as per {{author-field}} in such a file exposes them to possible Spam schemes or spurious requests.

-# Multi-user Environments
+## Multi-user Environments

-In multi-user / multi-tenant environments, it may possible for a user to take over the location of the "/.well-known/security.txt" file.
+In multi-user / multi-tenant environments, it may possible for a single user to take over the location of the "/.well-known/security.txt" file.
 Organizations should ensure the ".well-known" location is properly protected.
 Implementors can use other locations as per {{location}}.

 # IANA Considerations